Silicon photonics: Optical communications

 and datacom applications, where the reach is of several kilometers or several meters respectively.

 Silicon photonics, however, is expected to play a significant role in computercom as well, where optical links have a reach in the centimeter to meter range.
 In fact, progress in computer technology (and the continuation of Moore's Law) is becoming increasingly dependent on faster data transfer between and within microchips.
 Optical interconnects may provide a way forward, and silicon photonics may prove particularly useful, once integrated on the standard silicon chips.
 In 2006, Intel Senior Vice President - and future CEO - Pat Gelsinger stated that, "Today, optics is a niche technology.
 Tomorrow, it's the mainstream of every chip that we build."
+In 2010 Intel demonstrated a 50 Gbit/s connection made with silicon photonics.

 The first microprocessor with optical input/output (I/O) was demonstrated in December 2015 using an approach known as "zero-change" CMOS photonics.
+This is known as fiber-to-the-processor.

 This first demonstration was based on a 45 nm SOI node, and the bi-directional chip-to-chip link was operated at a rate of 2×2.5 Gbit/s.
 The total energy consumption of the link was calculated to be of 16 pJ/b and was dominated by the contribution of the off-chip laser.

 Some researchers believe an on-chip laser source is required.
 Others think that it should remain off-chip because of thermal problems (the quantum efficiency decreases with temperature, and computer chips are generally hot) and because of CMOS-compatibility issues.
 One such device is the hybrid silicon laser, in which the silicon is bonded to a different semiconductor (such as indium phosphide) as the lasing medium.
 Other devices include all-silicon Raman laser or an all-silicon Brillouin lasers wherein silicon serves as the lasing medium.